korewireless/Microvisor-SDK/README.md

 **Note** This repo is provided primarily as a source for our [twilio-microvisor-hal-stm32u5](https://github.com/twilio/twilio-microvisor-hal-stm32u5) and [twilio-microvisor-freertos](https://github.com/twilio/twilio-microvisor-freertos) projects.
 It is also intended for developers with very specific project configuration requirements.
 We recommend all other developers start with one of the above projects.

-If you intend to install and use a HAL too, please make sure that you use our [twilio-microvisor-hal-stm32u5](https://github.com/twilio/twilio-microvisor-hal-stm32u5) project as STM’s generic U5 Cube HAL will not work with Microvisor.
+If you intend to install and use a HAL too, please make sure that you use our [twilio-microvisor-hal-stm32u5](https://github.com/twilio/twilio-microvisor-hal-stm32u5) project as STMicro’s generic U5 Cube HAL will not work with Microvisor.

 ## Usage

 A `CMakeLists.txt` file is provided which exports a library and linker flags to use in your application.
 This project is consumed by both our [twilio-microvisor-hal-stm32u5](https://github.com/twilio/twilio-microvisor-hal-stm32u5) and [twilio-microvisor-freertos](https://github.com/twilio/twilio-microvisor-freertos) projects.

 The environment variable `MV_ARCH` is required to be set by your consuming project.
 The only currently valid value for this is `"stm32u5"`.